 Eric: Salt Lake City Latin course instructor

-...game.
+...state was receiving the Tanner Award for Teaching Excellence on court during half-time at the UNC-Duke basketball game.
 Since then, I have taught a wide range of humanities courses at a liberal arts college in Minnesota.
 I also help students prepare for college standardized tests and improve their writing.
 I love working one-on-one with students to help them achieve their goals.
-I got my head start being homeschooled by my mom and I really benefitted from the opportunity to learn at my own pace.
-Student evaluations most frequently comment on my enthusiasm...
+I got my head start being homeschooled by my mom and I really benefitted...

 Education & Certification